Money in Colombia & Travel Budget for Solo Travelers

 Tours and tour guides provide great value for money in Colombia.

-• Tour package rates may vary quite a bit.
-You can expect anything from spending around 150.000 COP to more than 2.000.000 COP per day depending on the type of tour (e.g. adventure vs. wellness), destination, type of transport required, size of the tour group, travel time, type of accommodation included (if any), and other factors.
-You’ll find additional information in the tab “Know How” in our Experiences section.
+• Tour package rates can vary significantly.
+Prices range from around 200,000 COP to over 2,000,000 COP per day, depending on the type of tour (e.g., adventure vs. wellness), destination, transport requirements, group size, travel time, type of accommodation included (if any), and other factors.
+See my article on Tours in Colombia for additional details.

 Food Prices